Essential Advertising Rules for Your Businesses

-The advertising rules that dictate what businesses can and can't say in ads come from applicable state and federal laws intended to protect consumers and level the playing field for businesses.
-Typically, these laws focus on truth in advertising, deceptive advertising practices and unfair advertising.
+The advertising rules that dictate what businesses can and can't say in ads come from applicable state and federal laws.
+Typically, these laws focus on truth in advertising, deceptive advertising practices, and unfair advertising.
 State and federal laws and agencies aim to curb these advertising practices, require businesses to be truthful about their products or services, and to substantiate claims that they make in advertisements.

-There is a fine, but generally clear, line between a business making unsubstantiated claims which violate the law and a business simply making a subjective boast about their product.
+There is a fine, but generally clear, line between a business making unsubstantiated claims (which violate the law) and simply making subjective boasts about their product.
 For example, you can claim to have the best tasting coffee, but you cannot advertise that everyone who drinks your coffee loves it or that drinking your coffee will help you live longer.

 Overview of Federal & State Law and Enforcement

-On the federal level, the Federal Trade Commission (FTC) is the agency that enforces advertising laws.
-Every state also has a consumer protection agency which enforces state laws regarding advertising laws.
-Additionally, the state attorney general and district attorney also have the power to litigate against companies if the advertising harms citizens within their jurisdiction.
+The Federal Trade Commission (FTC) enforces advertising laws at the federal level, and every state also has a consumer protection agency which enforces state advertising laws.
+Additionally, the state attorney general and district attorney have the power to litigate against companies whose advertising harms citizens within their jurisdiction.

-The FTC has an entire division (the Division of Advertising Practices) devoted to protecting consumers from dishonest and harmful advertising.
-The FTC develops, reviews and enforces federal consumer protection laws and has the power to litigate claims in federal courts.
+The FTC develops, reviews and enforces federal consumer protection laws and has the power to litigate claims through its Division of Advertising Practices.

 General FTC Advertising Rules

 Under the watchful eye of the FTC, the following general advertising rules must be followed: